mathuin/pyment/docs/source/user.rst

 When a batch is bottled into jars, the Jars field of the batch's change page must be updated and the batch saved.
 At this point labels can be printed and applied to the jars.
-A product can then be created from that batch by pressing the 'Create product from batch` button on the batch's change page.
+A product can then be created from that batch by pressing the "Create product from batch" button on the batch's change page.

 Samples